-As a logical extension to the successful Green Schools’ Programme that for a decade has made a mark in schools, CSE launched its University intervention in early 2016.
-University Grants Commission (UGC) has made it compulsory for all colleges to introduce a six months module on environment.
-Titled, ‘Environmental Studies’, is now offered as an interdisciplinary, course at the undergraduate level across all disciplines in India.
-A common refrain about ‘Environmental Studies’ is that it is poorly executed and indifferently received by students, who find the course boring (18 year old, fresh out of school!).
-Faculty members, on their part, cite a lack of training/teaching help (pedagogic approaches, lack of readings, other resources, etc.) The Supreme Court’s mandate for all University students to study Environmental Studies in the first semester has reinforced the idea that meaningful environmental education is a key priority for a sustainable and equitable future.
+As a logical extension to the successful Green Schools’ Programme that has made a mark on schools across the country for over a decade, CSE launched its University intervention in early 2016.
+Following the Supreme Court’s directive to introduce environmental studies in all colleges, the University Grants Commission (UGC) made it compulsory for all colleges to introduce a six months module on environment.
+The module is titled 'Environmental Studies' and is now offered as an interdisciplinary course at the undergraduate level across all disciplines in India.
+Focused and meaningful environmental education is a key priority for a sustainable and equitable future.

 Components of the University Programme:

-Environmental Reader for Universities – Based on feedback by members of the network that topical resource material was limited, CSE recently introduced the Environmental Reader aimed at providing a well-rounded perspective towards the various environmental issues with the help of case studies, current data, infographics, etc. A significant number of academicians who are also part of our Green Educator Network are already using and recommending the Reader as part of the curriculum or are planning to propose the inclusion of the same from the next session onwards.
-Valuable and encouraging feedback from the users of the Reader cited it to be highly informative, include how educators are able to link with the UGC syllabus.
+Readers for Universities: Based on the feedback by network members that topical resource material was limited, CSE introduced its first Environmental Reader for Universities aimed at providing a well-rounded perspective towards the various environmental issues with the help of case studies, current data, infographics, etc. CSE’s GEN members are actively using and recommending the Reader as part of the curriculum or are planning to propose the inclusion of the same from the next session onwards.

-Agenda for Survival - Held each June, this flagship month long summer school started in 2008 designed by CSE offers a range of experiences to participants such as study of issues, interaction with policy-makers, field work and interaction with communities.
+Agenda for Survival: CSE’s youth engagement programme, Agenda for Survival, offers a range of experiences to participants such as study of issues, interaction with policymakers, field work and interaction with communities.
 It has alumni well placed in premier institutions of this country.
-This four week innovative program gives the youth of India an opportunity to evaluate issues that lie at the interface of environment and development; poverty; democracy, equity and justice.
-This interactive programme has a number of assignments weaved in to make learning exciting and to help participants to polish their communication skills, field-based reporting and writing to understand environment as a subject.
+It gives the youth of India an opportunity to evaluate issues that lie at the interface of environment and development, poverty, democracy, equity and justice.
+This interactive programme has a number of assignments weaved in to make learning experiential and to help participants polish their communication skills, field-based reporting and writing to understand contemporary environmental issues and their impacts.